felleg/felleg.gitlab.io-backup/content/posts/book-45-the-kubernetes-book.md

 responsibilities.

-Long story short, by finishing this book, I gained one solid notch of confidence.
+Long story short, by finishing this book, I gained one solid notch of self-confidence.
 I beat my learning anxiety.
 While I'm not entirely cured of my fear of getting a Kubernetes configuration wrong, at least I now feel comfortable having a conversation on the topic with anyone.
 And that, to me, is priceless.